Androdir/Earth-Invaders/README.md

 # Earth Invaders
- A game made for a school project.
+ A poorly made game made for a school project.